 - Gail Ostergren, Research Specialist

 Gail Ostergren joined the GCI in 2002.
-Focused on publication and dissemination of Building and Sites' work, she provides research, writing, and editorial support to a range of projects.
+Focused on publication and dissemination of Building and Sites' work, she does research, writing, and editing for a number of projects.
 She earned her PhD in history at University of California Los Angeles, specializing in urban, architectural, and Southern California history.
 She is a founding board member of Docomomo US/Southern California chapter, is a Historic Preservation Commissioner in the City of West Hollywood, California, and previously served on the California Preservation Conference program committee.
 Current GCI projects: Los Angeles African American Historic Places, Conserving Modern Architecture Initiative, Eames House Conservation Project, Heritage Values, Stakeholders, and Consensus Building.